-You can explore and experience much of Sydney and surrounding regions on public transport including trains, buses, ferries and light rail services.
+You can explore and experience much of Sydney and surrounding regions on public transport including metro, train, bus, ferry and light rail services.
 In addition, there are several sightseeing buses, taxi and car hire companies.

 Tickets and Opal

-The ticketing system across public transport Sydney is called Opal.
 You will need an Opal card or alternative such as an Opal single trip ticket or contactless credit card or mobile device to travel.
-The Opal card can be used on the transport network extending beyond the city to the Blue Mountains, Central Coast, Hunter, Illawarra and Southern Highlands regions surrounding Sydney across most train, bus, ferry and light rail services.
-Contactless payments are not available on any bus service.
+The Opal card can be used on the transport network extending beyond the city to the Blue Mountains, Central Coast, Hunter, Illawarra and Southern Highlands regions surrounding Sydney across most metro, train, bus, ferry and light rail services.

 Adult and Child/Youth Opal cards are available to purchase over the counter from thousands of Opal card retailers.

-If your payment card has the contactless payment symbol or you have a mobile device linked to an accepted contactless payment card, then you can also use it to pay for travel when catching a Sydney Trains or NSW TrainLink Intercity rail service, Sydney light rail or any Sydney Ferries service.
+If your payment card has the contactless payment symbol or you have a mobile device linked to an accepted contactless payment card, then you can also use it to pay for travel when catching a Sydney Metro, Sydney Trains or NSW TrainLink Intercity rail service, Sydney light rail or any Sydney Ferries service.
 The price is usually be equivalent to an Opal adult peak fare and some Opal benefits including daily and weekly fare caps also apply.
+Contactless payments are not available on any bus service.
 Check whether contactless payments are the right option for you.